 After a month in Donegal, and another month working in a hostel on the Aran Islands, I settled in Galway.

-Setting up a Life in Ireland
+Setting up life in Ireland

 This exploration time also gave me time to adjust, something I hadn’t even considered.
 It’s often overlooked, but adding an adjustment buffer to your timeline can really be helpful.
-Ease into this new life by trying new experiences and new cities for a couple weeks at a time.
+Ease into this new life by trying new experiences and new cities for a couple of weeks at a time.

 You’ll need to drop off more CVs in person than you could ever imagine.
 You may need to open your search to online-based work as well.
 Keep an open mind about the kind of work you do, and something will come through.

-Why you should do a Working Holiday
+Why you should take advantage of the Ireland Working Holiday Visa

 One of the most beautiful outcomes from a working holiday experience is a permanent connection to the country you lived in.